StephenTheAnalyst/PizzasSalesPython/README.md

  11. Calculate the percentage contribution of each pizza type to total revenue.
  12. Analyze the cumulative revenue generated over time.
  13. Determine the top 3 most ordered pizza types based on revenue for each pizza category.

+## Results/Finding

+### Click 👉[Here](https://github.com/StephenTheAnalyst/PizzasSalesPython/blob/main/Copy_of_PizzasSales.ipynb)👈 to view the solutions and results to the above Exploratory Data Analysis questions.

+## Thanks ✌😊